WatsonGroupTCD/J2suscep/JOSS_paper/paper.md

 end can be dependent on the states modelled [@Cremades1; @Cremades2;
 @Rajeshkumar; @Vignesh; @Mn6].
 To remove this dependency, more states can be modelled but this procedure results in a large number of solutions, that have to be averaged in some sensible way.
+Additionally, the problem of singular solutions also arises and such solutions need to be identified and removed.
 At the moment however, there is no convenient way to do so.
 The purpose of this package is to provide a means to accomplish this arduous task.
 Additionally, for completion, this package can also calculate the temperature dependence of magnetic susceptibility thereby enabling the comparison of the computational data to experiment.